SiteMapNihongo

 Calendar of Events — July 2006

-All programs are free for Museum members and free with admission for non-members, unless otherwise noted.
+All programs are free for JANM members and included with admission for non-members, unless otherwise noted.
 Events are subject to change.

-Advanced reservations are recommended for most programs as space may be limited.
-When making a reservation, e-mail rsvp@janm.org or call 213.625.0414 at least 48 hours prior to the event.
-Include the name, date, and time of the program, as well as your name and the total in your party.
-Some programs may have separate reservation contacts.
-Please check program description.
+Reservations are recommended for most programs; you may use the links below.
+You may also RSVP by emailing rsvp@janm.org or calling 213.625.0414 at least 48 hours in advance.
+Please indicate the name, date, and time of the program, as well as your name and the number of people in your party.

 1st & Central Summer Concerts: MC Rai and DJ Nnamdi